Horbenkodev/hugo-blog/content/posts/native-vs-cross-platform-app-development/index.md

 ![Smart Reminder app](smart_reminder.png)

-> If you're interested in delving deeper into the creation and conceptualization of Smart Reminder, including the research that shaped our product vision, we've detailed our journey in an insightful **eBook**.
-To explore our strategies, decisions, and more, you can access the eBook <a href="https://anadea.info/e-books/user-persona-for-mobile-app" target="_blank">here</a>.
+{{< advert_with_cta title="eBook alert!" description="If you're interested in delving deeper into the creation and conceptualization of Smart Reminder, including the research that shaped our product vision, we've detailed our journey in an insightful eBook.
+Explore our strategies, decisions, and more!" button="Download now" url="https://anadea.info/e-books/user-persona-for-mobile-app" >}}

 ### Technology choice